Peral (footballer): International career

 During the Civil War, General Franco saw the opportunity to use football as a positive propaganda tool, but a 2–1 loss to Portugal in Vigo on 28 November 1937 forced Franco's leaders to take extra care with the return match in Lisbon, thus holding several preparatory matches against local teams in December 1937, with Peral making his debut in Salamanca, which ended with him between the sticks following an injury to goalkeeper Guillermo Eizaguirre.
-After two friendlies against a Seville XI, both he and fellow Betis teammate Enrique Soladrero were called up by the Spanish national team for the unofficial friendly against Portugal, which ended in a 1–0 loss.
+After two friendlies against a Seville XI, both he and fellow Betis teammate Enrique Soladrero were called up by the Spain national team for the unofficial friendly against Portugal, a 1–0 loss.

-The following month, in February, Peral started in two friendlies in North Africa, after which he returned to the rearguard.
-As they were played during the Civil War, none of his matches for Spain were recognized by FIFA.
+The following February, Peral started in two friendlies in North Africa, before he returned to the rearguard.
+His matches played on behalf of Spain during the Civil War are unrecognized by FIFA.

 Managerial career

 After retiring, Peral briefly worked as a player-coach of Calavera at the start of the 1944–45 season, from which he joined Real Betis' reserve team.
 Following the resignation of Andrés Aranda in December 1944, he took over the club's first team, which he oversaw in 14 second division matches, which ended in 7 victories, 2 draws, and 5 losses.
 This was the first of three occasions on which Peral replaced a coach after their resignation or dismissal, with his second stint consisting of only the last matchday of the 1946–47 season, when relegation to the Tercera División was already confirmed; Betis faced Racing de Santander, then coached by Pedro Areso, a former Betis teammate.